 - All course materials, resources and contacts.

-Participants are expected to cover all travel and lodging costs related to their attendance at the Summer Academy.
+Participants are expected to cover all costs related to their participation in the Summer Academy.

 Certificates from the United Nations System Staff College will be awarded to participants who attend the Summer Academy.

 To learn more about the UN Summer Academy and its previous editions, click here.